-Grants from the government are recognised as a receivable at their fair value when there is reasonable assurance that the grant will be received, and the Group will comply with all the attached conditions.
+Grants from the government are recognised as receivables at their fair values when there is reasonable assurance that the grants will be received, and the Group will comply with all the attached conditions.

-Government grants receivable are recognised as income over the periods necessary to match them with the related costs which they are intended to compensate, on a systematic basis.
+Government grants are recognised as income over the periods necessary to match them with the related costs which they are intended to compensate, on a systematic basis.
 Government grants relating to expenses are offset against the related expenses.
 Government grants relating to assets are deducted against the carrying amount of the assets.